Funding Opportunities

 Awardee Requirements

-• Attend and present funded research project at future AARCS events
+- Attend and present the funded research project at future AARCS events.

-• Serve as a reviewer for future seed grant proposals
+- Serve as a reviewer for future AARCS Seed Grant cycles.

 Questions?